maxhoffmann/old-maximilianhoffmann.com/article/placeholder-selectors/_placeholder-selectors.md

-Introduced with Sass 3.2 placeholder selectors enable us to write better modular CSS, by extending classes which won’t be included in the compiled file.
+Introduced with Sass 3.2 placeholder selectors enable us to write better modular CSS by extending classes, which won’t be included in the compiled file.
 The main advantage of using placeholder selectors is the reduction of classes in your HTML __and__ CSS.

 ### Plain CSS

-Let’s assume we want to implement a website which has tiles with different colors.
+Let’s assume we want to implement a website, which has tiles with different colors.
 Each tile has the same width, height and margin.

 <pre class="language-css"><code>.tile {
 	width: 200px;